juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 3. Check the deployment

-- Check running pods: the deployment will launch a `StatefulSet` with replica `1` for the `juicefs-csi-controller` and a `DaemonSet` for `juicefs-csi-node` ，so run `kubectl -n kube-system get pods | grep juicefs-csi` should see `n+1` （where `n` is the number of worker node of the kubernetes cluster) pods is running
+- Check running pods: the deployment will launch a `StatefulSet` with replica `1` for the `juicefs-csi-controller` and a `DaemonSet` for `juicefs-csi-node`, so run `kubectl -n kube-system get pods | grep juicefs-csi` should see `n+1` （where `n` is the number of worker node of the kubernetes cluster) pods is running.
 - Check secret: `kubectl -n kube-system describe secret juicefs-sc-secret` will show the secret with above `backend` fields:

 ```
 Name:         juicefs-sc-secret